J. Andrew McKee Fellowship in Type 1 Diabetes, supported by JDRF and SCN

 Terms of Award & Stipend

-- The research allowance of $10,000 CAD is aimed at providing the fellow with funds to enrich their training experience (travel to scientific meetings, journal subscriptions, books, training courses) as well as research supplies or costs.
-The research allowance cannot be used to purchase equipment including laptops.
+- The research allowance of $2,500 CAD is aimed at providing the Fellow with funds to enrich their training experience (travel to scientific meetings, journal subscriptions, books, training courses).
+The research allowance cannot be used to purchase research supplies or equipment, including laptops.

 - Fellows must devote at least 75% of their effort to the project assigned by the Centre upon receipt of the award.

-- Fellows must undertake two rotations of at least 2 weeks in Centre laboratories other than their appointed supervisor; if the project undertaken by the fellow does not directly involve stem cell work, at least one of these rotations must be done in a lab working on stem cells.
+- Fellows must undertake two rotations of at least 2 weeks in Centre laboratories other than that of their appointed supervisor; if the project undertaken by the Fellow does not directly involve stem cell work, at least one of these rotations must be done in a lab working on stem cells.